Industry Mentorship Program builds confidence and inspires career paths

 The program’s benefits go in both directions, as mentors also have the opportunity to enhance their leadership and coaching skills.

 Want to get involved and inspire current SAIT students like Jorden?
-SAIT’s Career Advancement Services is looking for mentors for the Winter 2023 Industry Mentorship Program.
-This 12-week program starts on February 6, 2023, and runs until April 14, 2023, matching industry mentors with a SAIT student studying in your industry.
+SAIT’s Career Advancement Services is looking for mentors for the Fall 2023 Industry Mentorship Program.
+This 12-week program runs Sept.
+26 - Dec.
+15, 2023, matching industry mentors with a SAIT student studying in your industry.